Dayton Ward interview

 When asked for specifics about Paths of Disharmony, Dayton explains that “it’s set just over a year after the events of David Mack’s Star Trek Destiny trilogy, and features Picard and the crew of the Enterprise-E visiting the planet Andor.
 The planet got hit pretty hard by the Borg in Destiny, which only served to exacerbate the existing fertility problems plaguing the Andorians for generations.
 One medical approach that seemed to hold promise is falling well short of hopes and expectations, and there’s a growing sense among the Andorian people that the Federation isn’t doing enough to help them.
 This, after the gut punch the planet took during the Borg attack.
 A conference is being convened on Andor to take a hard look at the problem, propose solutions, and demonstrate those efforts which are underway and which offer renewed hope that a resolution can be found.
 Picard and the Enterprise are there as part of their overall ‘troubleshooter’ duties on behalf of Starfleet, as rebuilding efforts continue after the Borg invasion.”

-The Typhon Pact miniseries takes a break from the heavily-serialised approach of the last decade worth of stories set in the late 24th Century, and instead features four relatively standalone stories, which influenced the communication between the participating writers somewhat.
+The Typhon Pact miniseries takes a break from the heavily-serialised approach of the last decade-worth of stories set in the late twenty-fourth century, and instead features four relatively standalone stories, which influenced the communication between the participating writers somewhat.
 “We had a lot of up-front communication when the storylines were still being figured out,” Dayton reveals, “and there were occasional emails between the authors.
 All of our stories being largely standalone meant that there wasn’t as much constant back-n-forth chatter as I’ve experienced on other projects.”

 The growing unrest on Andor leads to the planet’s secession from the Federation at the end of the novel, rocking the Federation at its core.
 “It was one of a few scenarios tossed about as a means of demonstrating the sort of influence the Typhon Pact could have,” Dayton reveals.
 “They’ve been nipping around the edges for quite some time by this point, and the editor was looking for something ‘big’ that could fuel further stories as the Federation continues its recovery and the Pact keeps getting bolder.”